PaulKlinger/freeform-virus-blinky/README.md

 Freeform electronics thingy vaguely shaped like a SARS-CoV-2 virus blinking out the virus's RNA sequence.

 The main body consists of 0.6mm copper wire shaped into circles and soldered together.
 There's a makeshift hinge on one side so the ball can be opened to change the battery and reprogram the MCU.
+See the [schematic](schematic.pdf) for the rest of the electronics.

 The RNA sequence in [sars-cov-2.fasta](sars-cov-2.fasta) is from [https://www.ncbi.nlm.nih.gov/nuccore/NC_045512](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512).
 I encoded it into 2 bits per nucleotide ([encode_genome.py](encode_genome.py)) as the MCU has only 16kiB of flash.